-- no legal right to its continuance.
-Typical examples of seepage water include underground losses from an irrigation ditch or pond. - 4) Substantial Credible Information: means probable, believable facts sufficient to support a reasonable legal theory upon which the OE should proceed with the action requested by the person providing the information. - 5) Wastewater Ditch Tailwater or Tailwater: means that part of a diverted flow which is not consumptively used and which returns as surface water to any surface water source, and which other water users can appropriate, but have no legal right to its continuance.
-A typical example is an irrigator who turns into the individual furrows traversing the irrigator's field from the head ditch more water than can seep into the ground.
-The water that stays on the surface and is not absorbed into the earth and which remains at the end of the furrow and is collected in a wastewater tailwater ditch is wastewater tailwater. - 6) Water Use Plan: Organized description from an engineer, hydrologist, or design specialist describing how water will be used, including, but not limited to volumes, flow rates, purposes, timing, conveyance, all associated water rights to be used, points of diversion, places of use, and storage.
-A Water Use Plan should provide all the necessary information for the OE to confirm the accuracy of calculations and determine that a use is within the criteria set forth in the Ordinance and these WP&Ps. - 7) Wells: Unless specifically stated otherwise, the use of the term well(s) includes developed springs.
+- 4) Substantial Credible Information: means probable, believable facts sufficient to support a reasonable legal theory upon which the OE should proceed with the action requested by the person providing the information. - 5) Wastewater Ditch Tailwater or Tailwater: means that part of a diverted flow which is not consumptively used and which returns as surface water to any surface water source, and which other water users can appropriate, but have no legal right to its continuance.
+Tailwater occurs when an irrigation application of water exceeds what can be absorbed into the ground.
+The water that stays on the surface and is not absorbed into the earth and which remains at the end of the furrow and is collected in a wastewater tailwater ditch is wastewater tailwater.